Do I qualify for the Family Promise Program?

 2. Experiencing homelessness right now, to help families avoid entering shelter by maintaining or identifying a safe, alternative place to stay.

-If you are a family in danger of losing your housing or currently homeless (without a place of your own), and committed to positive change for a brighter future, Family Promise of Aiken County is here for you.
+If you are a family in danger of losing your housing or are currently homeless (without a place of your own), and committed to positive change for a brighter future, Family Promise of Aiken County is here for you.

 How do you define families?